noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 ### Can Longer Lasting Events be Distinguished? - Release of Season 6 of *Game of Thrones*

 We come to a topic, which at the time was highly celebrated, but now in hindsight many consider the [beginning of the downfall](https://www.reddit.com/r/gameofthrones/comments/xa3t7d/why_do_people_now_include_season_6_along_7_8_as/) of the popular TV-Series *Game of Thrones*.
-Due to the nature of the serial release, usually episodes do not air at the same time, but usually are published in a weekly frequency.
-As such, we would not expect an event, even of the cultural impact of *Game of Thrones* to show up on a temporal graph.
+It, like the election cycle for the US Presidential election, is a longer lasting process due to the nature of the serial release.
+Usually episodes do not air at the same time, but are published in a weekly frequency.
+As such, we would not necessarily expect an event, even of the cultural impact of *Game of Thrones* to be well visible on a temporal graph.

 <figure id="fig-plot-normalized-weekly-entertainment">
   <div class="plotly-embed">